BBC Television Shakespeare: Behind the scenes

 Director John Giles and production designer Don Homfray both felt this episode should look different from the two Henry IV plays.
-Whilst they had been focused on rooms and domestic interiors, Henry V was focused on large open spaces.
+While they had been focused on rooms and domestic interiors, Henry V was focused on large open spaces.
 As such, because they could not shoot on location, and because creating realistic reproductions of such spaces in a studio was not possible, they decided on a more stylised approach to production design than had hitherto been seen in the series.
-Ironically, the finished product looked more realistic that either of them had anticipated or desired.
+Ironically, the finished product looked more realistic than either of them had anticipated or desired.
+Giles felt that the play was the least naturalistic of the tetralogy, in part because of the role of the Chorus, and in part because King Henry is a role-player.
+The stylisation was especially pronounced in the scenes of the French court, with both nonrepresentational sets and a larger style of acting.
+Costume designer Odette Barrow received heraldry advice from Charles Kightly from the Royal College of Arms, an authority on the Battle of Agincourt.
+As this production was designed to be the conclusion of a trilogy, describing the growth of Henry from prince to king, rather than a standalone drama, Messina was happy for cuts to be made which lessened the ambiguity of Henry's goodness.
+Messina said, "The speech he makes threatening the people of Harfleur is absolutely awful."

-Dennis Channon won Best Lighting at the 1980 BAFTAs for his work on this episode.
 The episode was repeated on Saint George's Day (23 April) in 1980.

 The Prefaces to Shakespeare episode for The Life of Henry the Fift was presented by Robert Hardy who had played Henry V in the 1960 BBC television series An Age of Kings.
 The Shakespeare in Perspective episode was presented by politician Alun Gwynne Jones.